Resources and Events

 The Australian Sanctions Office has released a guidance note, ‘Sanctions compliance for legal professionals’.
 While this guidance is intended for all practices, practices that are AML/CTF reporting entities may find this particularly useful for managing their sanctions obligations and mitigating sanctions risk, which may arise when conducting customer due diligence and dealing with controlled assets.

-As part of the next phase of helping you to prepare your practice for changes to Australia’s AML/CTF legislation, the Law Society of NSW has made available a new on-demand interactive course, Preparing your practice for Australia’s AML/CTF regime.
+As part of the continuing commitment to providing education on the AML/CTF reforms, the Law Society of NSW has made available a new on-demand interactive course, Complying with your anti-money laundering and counter-terrorism financing obligations

 BROWSE ALL LAWINFORM AML/CTF COURSES >